-The following Commercial guidance note Produced in partnership with Elias Neocleous, Andrea Kallis Parparinou and Elena Christodoulou of Elias Neocleous & Co LLC provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Elena Christodoulou, Elias Neocleous of Elias Neocleous & Co LLC and Andrea Kallis Parparinou provides comprehensive and up to date legal information covering:

 Cyprus is strategically located in the Eastern Mediterranean at the crossroads of Europe, Asia and Africa.
 It is an independent, sovereign republic with a presidential system of government and a written constitution which safeguards the rule of law, political stability, human rights and the ownership of private property.
 Cyprus has been a member of the EU since 1 May 2004 and of the Eurozone since 1 January 2008.
 In preparation for EU membership, Cyprus made significant structural and economic reforms that transformed its economic landscape and created a modern, open and dynamic business environment.
 Since joining the EU, it has established itself as the natural portal for inward and outward investment between the EU and the rest of the world, particularly the rapidly-growing economies of Russia, Eastern Europe, India and China.